 Who owns the Medicaid annuity?

 In the married couple scenario, the community spouse is the annuity owner and annuitant.
-If the applicant is a single person, the Medicaid applicant is the annuity owner and annuitant.
-Some scenarios where the Medicaid applicant names the community spouse as the annuitant.
+If the applicant is single, the Medicaid applicant is the annuity owner and annuitant.
+Some scenarios include the Medicaid applicant naming the community spouse as the annuitant.

 What happens if the annuity owner outlives the term of the contract?

-Medicaid annuities pay a monthly income for a fixed amount of time-based on the owner’s life expectancy.
+Medicaid annuities pay a monthly income for a fixed amount based on the owner’s life expectancy.
 If the owner outlives that life expectancy, the contract terminates, and there is no more income.